FangAPB/Lodestone/README.md

+Retrieves coordinates from the lodestone compass your are holding.
 Spams the coords in your chat

 ChatGPT did this for me it's super scuffed and it's meant to be a meteor module for the Minecraft 1.21.4.